In this tutorial, you will learn how to train a segmentation model in Arkindex.

 If you browse to the page of your dataset, you should see Complete next to the dataset state.

 This operation is only done once per dataset.
-If you need to train another model, as long as the annotations were already present on the element at this point, you will not have to regenerate the dataset like this.
+If you need to train any other model on the same annotations, you will not have to regenerate the dataset like this.

 However, if you added information on the elements, you will need to: